kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## LoRA (Low-Rank Adaptation)

-LoRA adds small layers that adjust behavior without retraining the full model.
+LoRA adds small layers that adjust behavior without retraining the full model
-It's like putting a filter on a camera instead of changing the lens.
+It's like putting a filter on a camera instead of changing the lens
 Fast, cheap, reversible

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.